 Bridging loans and secured loans – Bridging loans are often associated with property moves, however Bridging Loans & Development Finance are also used for property development and renovation.The loan is a short term option and useful for if you wish to improve your property in order to increase its value, allowing for a property move or remortgage application.

 A secured loan normally involves a large amount of money being used as collateral against the value of your home.
 They are ideal for people who don’t have a good credit history or are self employed.
-Secured loan companies don’t have as stringent criteria in comparison to banks.
+Secured loan companies don’t have as stringent criteria in comparison to banks and there are lots of options available for uk bridging loans.
 It is essential to realise however that if you don’t keep up with your repayments you are putting your house at risk.

 Credit cards – If your funding requirements is low or your property renovation project is small in scale you may want to consider using a credit card for a short term funding option.
 If you are savvy you will be able to take advantage of the many 0% finance deals that are available, ensure you swap your balance once the deal finishes otherwise you will have to pay a lot of interest.
 Try to only use credit cards as a short term option and pay off the balance as quickly as possible.